Hall of Fame Recognizing the Titans of their Era

 Created in 2012, the BRFC Hall of Fame is meant to reward people who have demonstrated a remarkable commitment to the Club as Players and/or Officers over the years.
-They are life members of the Club.
+They are members for life of the Club.
 Once every season, the Committee nominates the annual promotion on the proposal of its Officers and of Hall of Fame Members.

 Thomas BEYNON (2012)

 Capable of playing at almost any position thanks to his extraordinary technical skill, especially as a number 8, “Tom” was a BRFC player for more than 10 seasons.
 A proud Welshman, he has organised countless memorable tours to Cardiff (club and private), and has contributed to many more.
 He also played a major part in the design of countless regular season & tour kits.

 Julian CROOME (2012)